ProjectAliceDev/aliceos/.github/CONTRIBUTING.md

 ### Describe all of your changes

 Pull requests generally include many changes that address a particular problem or a set of problems.
-Explain all of the changes you made; you may also specify the directories by using the commit message style.
+Explain all of the changes you made; you may also specify the subsystems (directories) by using the commit message style.

 > Example:
 > This PR makes the following changes: